sisrfeng/coc-wiki/Using-snippets.md

 ## Using VSCode snippet from extensions

-To load VSCode snippets, you need install [coc-snippets](https://github.com/neoclide/coc-snippets) extension.
+To load VSCode snippets, you need to install [coc-snippets](https://github.com/neoclide/coc-snippets) extension.

 Then install a VSCode snippet extension from GitHub with a command like: